-In late 2020, the Company commenced it largest ever exploration program at the SMSZ with a goal to complete approximately 20,000 metres of drilling (air core, reverse circulation and core), 19,000 metres of auger drilling, 90-line kilometres of IP geophysical surveys, the collection of 7,000 soil samples and mapping/prospecting.
-The goal of the program comprises drilling to advance known gold zones and soil, auger and IP surveys to identify new targets, with real-time follow-up with drill testing of newly developed targets.
-As of the end of June, approximately 17,250 metres of drilling in 248 holes had been completed.
+In late 2020, the Company commenced it largest ever exploration program at the SMSZ.
+During 2021 the company completed 18,161 metres of drilling (air core, reverse circulation and core), 21,111 metres of auger drilling, 90.8-line kilometres of IP geophysical surveys, the collection of 7,703 soil samples and mapping/prospecting.
+The goal of the program comprised drilling to advance known gold zones and soil, auger and IP surveys to identify new targets, with real-time follow-up with drill testing of newly developed targets.
+This program was competed by the end of July, 2021.